-In the realm of prenatal yoga, Singapore offers a few options for pregnant mothers to follow along if you are already a practitioner yourself or even take up as a beginner, this restorative and often calming practise that is touted to be laden with benefits for both the mother and the baby.
+In the realm of prenatal yoga, Singapore offers a few options for pregnant mothers to follow along if you are already a practitioner yourself or even take up as a beginner.
+This restorative and often calming practice is touted to be laden with benefits for both the mother and the baby.

 According to Sarah, prenatal yoga poses many benefits for the pregnant mother.
 They are listed below in order of importance.

 Women have the habit of putting everyone else’s needs first and then their own.
 Prioritising herself, her health and her fitness is key to the well-being of her child.

 Allocation of time and attention to the baby while in-utero.

 Prenatal yoga helps you get a headstart on the bonding process – stroking the belly; talking to the baby; recognising that your hormonal environment affects the baby; being aware that everything you consume in foods, drugs, drink, including air quality, affects the baby.

 A space to be honest and truthful with oneself.

 Being present at the moment and being in tune with your emotions – allowing and accepting all questions/ thoughts/ feelings to flood one’s mind.